Every author has a unique writing process—that means there are millions of ways to write a book.

 The truth is that I don’t always pre-write.
 Sometimes I get an instant flash of inspiration and just start writing.
 But that doesn’t happen very often.

 What happens most of the time is that I pre-write my book, and then I move on to planning my book, and then to writing the first draft.

 Once you’ve created your book template, it’s time to plan your book.

-I know planning can be boring but it doesn’t take very long, and it will end up saving you a TON of time in the long run because you won’t have to worry about:
+I know planning can be boring, but it doesn’t take very long and it will end up saving you a TON of time in the long run, since you won’t have to worry about:

 - Writing a book no one wants to read

-- Writing a book that needs to be scrapped or started over from scratch because of a fatal flaw
+- Writing a book that needs to be scrapped or rewritten from scratch because of a fatal flaw

 - Rewriting or deleting a huge portion of the book because it doesn’t fit the storyline or organization needed after your plan became clear